 Daily research practice

 This document discusses reproducible research practice in the lab.
-A presentation version (might be outdated) of this document is available here.
+A presentation (an outdated version) of this document is available here.

 Why and how to organize your computational research

 Please read this paper and this paper for motivations and general guideline for keeping your computational work organized.

 Suggested organization of a git repository for a project

 We use git repositories hosted on github.com to organize our research (if you are not familiar with git please check out this 5 minutes git tutorial).
 We recommend the following organization for a project repository:

 project_root - analysis # interactive analysis notebooks - code - dsc # statistical benchmarking (using the DSC language, https://stephenslab.github.io/dsc-wiki) - python # Python utility scripts - R # R utility scripts - workflows # SoS pipeline notebooks (using the SoS language, https://vatlab.github.io/sos-docs) - data # meta-data for data on cluster or cloud, and a few essential and small (<5MB) data-sets - output # output folder should never be uploaded to github - writeup # To document what you have learned, the list of papers you plan to read, links to DOCX, PPTX and PDF files on Cloud, etc

 Regardless of your focus (on methods development or applied data analysis) it is required that all computational experiments in your daily research be documented, well organized and version controlled (using git), and is always ready to be communicated with others.